aws-quickstart/quickstart-cloudstax-nosql/README.md

 The AWS CloudFormation templates included with the Quick Start automate the following:

-- Deploying Redis into a new VPC
+- Deploying Cassandra into a new VPC
-- Deploying Redis into an existing VPC
+- Deploying Cassandra into an existing VPC